Parson Capen House

-The Parson Capen House is a historic house in Topsfield, Massachusetts, that was built in 1683.
-It has drawn attention as an example of early colonial architecture and due to its well-preserved condition compared to other houses built at that time.
+The Parson Capen House is an historic house in Topsfield, Massachusetts, built in 1683.
+It has drawn attention as an example of early colonial architecture and because of its well-preserved condition by comparison with other contemporaneous houses.

 History

 The Capen house was built on a 12 acre lot in 1683 as the parsonage for the local Congregational Church.
 It is located at what is now 1 Howlett Street, next to the Topsfield Common.
 It was first owned by the Reverend Joseph Capen, who had moved to Topsfield from Dorchester.
 His wife had seen the previous parsonage and was disappointed by its condition.
 The family lived there for over forty years.
 At the time that it was built, it was considered to be the best house in the town.

 The house was declared a National Historic Landmark in 1960.
 It is one of the best preserved homes from its period in New England.
 The Topsfield Historical Society currently operates it as a historic house museum.